tranzystorek-io/tranzystorek-io.github.io/index.md

 ### <i class="icon-rust"></i> [untangle](https://github.com/tranzystorek-io/untangle)

-A solver for the [Strata](http://www.graveck.com/strata/) puzzle game.
+A solver for the [Strata](https://store.steampowered.com/app/286380/Strata/) puzzle game.

+The solver itself is dead-simple; this project aims to stand apart when it comes to the design of an application: separated **CLI interface <-> library** architecture, reusing code from libraries, informative error handling etc.

+It also shows off some clean and slick Rust :)

 ### <i class="icon-rust"></i> [hexers](https://github.com/tranzystorek-io/hexers)